Destiny623/my-project/README.md

 # informatiom

-this is my first wed site.
+this is my first wed site!
+am a student in code school kaduna!